dotdc/dotdc.github.io/content/blog/entering-the-world-of-additive-manufacturing/index.md

 I have been interested in 3D printing for a long time, but never really got into the subject because I had no real need for it, and it was also quite expensive back then.
 Last year, when attending Powder’s Christmas party, I was staying at [Tom](https://github.com/wheybags)’s place, who owns a [Creality Ender-3](https://www.creality.com/products/ender-3-3d-printer), and was amazed when he told me that you can now get a 3D printer for less than $200!

-At that time, I also knew that I was going to start a new job at [Oqton](https://oqton.com/), a software company solving today’s manufacturing challenges by combining state-of-the-art AI, cloud, simulation, and the best in [CAD/CAM](https://en.wikipedia.org/wiki/CAD/CAM) technology for [additive production](https://oqton.com/additive/), and 3D scanning.

 As I’m currently renovating my home, I quickly identified a few use-cases where it could help, but let’s be honest, it was just looking for an excuse to grab a 3D printer and start hacking with it!

 ## Getting started